 In a world of constant change in which major decisions are made with scarce information, business and government leaders face difficulties making decision based on principles and values.
 As President of Mexico in a period of high economic, political and social complexity, Felipe Calderon shares his leadership experiences in applying abstract principles into concrete realities seeking the common good.
 With the consistency that characterizes him, he provides a clear vision of how to make decisions based on principles and values applied to reality.

-Under his administration the Mexican economy registered stability and economic growth.
-Despite the impact of the 2009 international economic crisis, he boosted competitiveness in Mexico by deregulating the economy, promoting free trade, competition, private investment and technical education, as well as increasing investment in infrastructure to unprecedented levels.
-He also led an unmatched effort to enforce the rule of law.
+Apart from leading an unprecedented effort to strengthen the rule of law in Mexico, during his administration the Mexican economy achieved stability and growth.
+Despite the impact of the 2009 international economic crisis, Mexico's competitiveness was boosted by policies aimed at deregulation, free trade, competition, private investment and technical education as well as increased investment in infrastructure.

-During his tenure, Mexico became one of the most important exporters in the world, exporting 60% of the total manufactured products in Latin American and Caribbean Region.
-When he took office, Mexico was the 9th largest exporter of vehicles in the world, and by the end of his administration it was the 4th largest, surpassing Spain, the UK and the US among others.
+During his tenure, Mexico became one of the world’s biggest exporters, accounting for 60% of the total manufacturing exports in Latin America and the Caribbean.
+When he took office, Mexico was the ninth exporter of vehicles worldwide, by the end of his administration it was the fourth largest.

-Currently, he is the Honorary Chairman of the Green Growth Action Alliance (WEF), member of the Policy Advisory Council of the World Business Council for Sustainable Development (WBCSD), President of Sustainable Human Development Foundation, Member of the Board of Directors of the World Resources Institute and Chairman of the Global Commission on the Economy and Climate, responsible for coordinating the “Better Climate, Better Growth: The New Climate Economy Report”.
+Currently he is a member of the Advisory Council of the World Business Council for Sustainable Development (WBCSD); member of the Board of the World Resources Institute and Chairman of the Global Commission on the Economy and Climate.